 Gun Dog & Retriever Training Programs

-Similar to our Obedience Training Program, our retriever training mission focuses on positive reinforcement to ensure the dogs have fun while they learn in an effective way.
+Similar to our St. Charles dog obedience training program, our retriever training mission focuses on positive reinforcement to ensure the dogs have fun while they learn in an effective way.
 We utilize the marker training technique, which is a science-based training method that uses treats and other rewards as motivation and to encourage good behavior.

 At Sorenson Kennels, we train all retrievers and breeds to hunt.
 There are four different gun dog training programs to fit the needs of any and every hunting dog.
 Learn more about our programs below!